apiman/apiman/README.md

 | API-Mgmt-Devportal-Users | The group to get access as developer/client                                                    |
 | API-Mgmt-Administrators  | The group to get access as admin to share apis with developers via 'Administration' menu entry |

-**Note:** We prefer assigning users to the groups, not assigning the roles directly to the users.
-Just for comfort reasons, if at anytime more roles will introduced for an application like the developer portal.
-If this is the case you can simply change the group settings instead assigning each user the new roles.
+**Note:** You have to assign the groups to the user instead of assigning the roles directly to the users!
+You can find an example [keycloak-realm](https://github.com/apiman/apiman/blob/master/distro/data/src/main/resources/data/apiman-realm-for-keycloak.json) in the manager project to set up these groups in keycloak.

 ## Get the code